 Increase efficiency of existing post-discharge calling programs

 “We all wish that we could do just a little more for our patients.
 Nurses and therapists worry what will become of their patients after discharge.
 Nurture has enabled us to easily identify patients most at risk and in need of post-discharge follow-up.
-Nurture has given us a solid foundation of objective data program to address what we intuitively know to be true .
+Nurture has given us a solid foundation of objective data on which to build a program to address what we intuitively know to be true .
 The fact that our organization has recognized and invested resources in this principle matters to patients.
 The continued contact underscores what was often a pretty personal experience for the patient, that of building relationships with clinicians inside their own homes.
 We’ve found this to be an incredibly unique opportunity to build loyalty within a clinically sound framework.”

 Kelly Stanley RN, BS, Director of Patient Outreach,